tq-systems/meta-tq/doc/README.TQMa8Mx.md

 ## Known Issues

+* Default setting for `fdt_file` in u-boot does not match new naming scheme.
+See [Build Artifacts](#Build-Artifacts) for complete list of supported Device Tree files
 * LVDS shows wrong colors on older Tianma display kit (HW issue on older display kit revisions)
 * USB OTG / DRD